webrecorder/public-web-archives/README.md

 - independent from any specific product, service or protocol.
 - presented in a human and machine-readable format

+The list is intended to encourage interoperability and interconnectedness between different web archives.

-## Aren't there other archives lists out there already?
+### Aren't there other archives lists out there already?

 It is important to recognize that there are a few existing lists out there, mostly originating from the Memento project: